God is wise and knows how to do everything in the right way!

 to destroy all the first-born children and cattle in Egypt.
 He also

-instructed Moses as to what the people of Israel needed to do if they
+instructed Moses what the people of Israel needed to do if they didn't

 God said that Israel was to make a certain day the Passover feast, it was to

-be at the

-beginning of the first month of their year.
-Our first month is
+be at the beginning of the first month of their year.
+Our first

-January, but the first month of the Jewish year is called Nisan.
-On
+month is January, but the first month of the Jewish year is called Nisan.

-the tenth day of that Nisan every family of Israel was to take a young
+On the tenth day of that Nisan every family of Israel was to take a

 The Passover Meal: